skijl/Programmer-Advices/interview/Java.md

 1) KeySet - `for (String key : map.keySet())`
 2) ValueSet - `for (Integer value : map.values())`
 3) EntrySet - `for (Map.Entry<String, Integer> entry : map.entrySet())`
-# Spring Framework
-## JDBC - Java Database Connectivity
-> JDBC is an interface that defines how the client have may connect to database and helps avoid common errors
-- Connectivity with database
-- Loads the driver
-- Execute the query
-**JDBC task** - to write and execute SQL queries from Java app Java application talks to Database through the JDBC (We use JDBC Driver as a middleware that converts JDBC calls to SQL calls)